Working with benchmarks and vulnerability sources

 - After your upload is complete, click Close on the Upload TVL Airgap Zip window.
 Allow approximately five minutes for Comply to update the vulnerability benchmarks.
 If you expand a vulnerability source, you will see the Type indicated as Local as well as a completed count of CVEs after the benchmarks are successfully updated from the uploaded air gap ZIP file.

-- Click Create Source on the Vulnerability Benchmarks page.
+- Click Create Source on the Vulnerability Standards page.

 - In the Details section, provide a Name, Vendor, and Description.